UWO-CS346-Fall-25/cs346f25-reading-list-app/README.md

  - Error code is printed on the screen
  - Small message is provided for the user

+Added logging when needed in the bookshelf controller for successful and unsuccessful add, move, and delete inputs
+ - All actions are properly printed to the console for improved debugging/tracing

+Reformatted comment blocks and added additional detail to help with code readability

 ## Feature/week12/deliverable5_api

 Updates to the bookshelf page: